yllsson/manipulate-products-test/README.md

 Hi applicant!

-This repo contains the starter code for Dagens job test, as well as the task description.
+This repo contains the starter code for this test, as well as the task description.
 The intention with this test is to have a look at how you solve a pretty straight forward problem, and then discuss it afterwards.

 - There is a file call db.js with a "database"-array with 1000 products.
 This is your database, you are _not_ supposed to set up any database service like MongoDB or write to file or persist data in any way.